Taylor Family Digital Library

 Libraries and Cultural Resources (LCR) operates seven University of Calgary libraries on campus and across the city.
 Included in LCR are two art galleries — the Nickle Galleries and the Founders' Gallery at The Military Museums — as well as Archives and Special Collections, the University of Calgary Copyright Office, Research Data Centre and the University of Calgary Press.

-LCR develops, preserves and provides access to large collections of print, digital and three-dimensional objects, and archival materials.
-This unique organizational structure provides a key strategic advantage to researchers and makes information - regardless of format - readily available.
+LCR develops, preserves and provides access to archival materials as well as large collections of print, digital and three-dimensional objects.
+This unique organizational structure provides a key strategic advantage to researchers and makes information, regardless of format, readily available.